Sohailarora/Pizza_Sales_Dashboard_Using_PowerBI/README.md

 **Key Features and Insights**
 The dashboard is built to give a complete picture of the business's performance.
 It features a high-level summary of key metrics and a detailed breakdown of product performance.

-**Overall Sales Performance:** The main dashboard provides a snapshot of the business's health.
-It prominently displays key performance indicators (KPIs).

-**Sales Trends:** Visualizations clearly show sales patterns over time.
-The "Daily Trend of Total Orders" highlights that orders are highest on Fridays and Saturdays, while the "Monthly Trend" indicates sales peak in January and July.

-**Product and Category Analysis:** The dashboard offers deep insights into what is selling and what isn't.

-**Category Contribution:** The _"Classic" and "Supreme"_ categories are the biggest contributors to total sales.

-**Size Performance:** The majority of the revenue (75%) comes from Large and Medium-sized pizzas, a key finding for managing inventory and pricing.

-**Best and Worst Sellers:** A dedicated section ranks pizzas based on their performance across different metrics:

-**Top Performers:** _"The Thai Chicken Pizza"_ leads in revenue, while "The Classic Deluxe Pizza" is the best seller by quantity and total orders.

-**Bottom Performers:** _"The Brie Carre Pizza"_ is identified as the lowest performer across all key metrics, providing a clear signal for potential menu changes or promotions.

 Technology Stack
 SQL: Used for cleaning, transforming, and analyzing the raw sales data.
 Power BI: Utilized for building the interactive and visually appealing dashboards.